 Postal address: PO Box 450 Balgowlah, NSW Australia 2093

-This document has been developed and peer reviewed by ASCIA members and is based on expert opinion and the available published literature at the time of review.
-Information contained in this document is not intended to replace medical advice and any questions regarding a medical diagnosis or treatment should be directed to a medical practitioner.
-The development of this document is not funded by any commercial sources and is not influenced by commercial organisations.
+ASCIA Education Resources (AER) information is reviewed by ASCIA members and represents the available published literature at the time of review.
+The content of this document is not intended to replace professional medical advice and any questions regarding a medical diagnosis or treatment should be directed to a medical practitioner.